 To be eligible for this program, seniors must meet the following criteria:

-EPIC also pays for prescription co-payments, coverage gap / donut hole, and some drugs not covered by Part D, such as prescription vitamins and cold and cough preparations.
-Fee Plan members are immediately eligible for assistance and Deductible Plan members are eligible after they’ve met a sliding scale deductible.
+EPIC also helps with prescription co-payments and some drugs not covered by Part D, such as prescription vitamins and cold and cough preparations.
+Fee Plan members are immediately eligible for assistance, and Deductible Plan members are eligible after they’ve met a sliding scale deductible.
 Deductibles may be as low as $530 / year and as high as $3,215 / year.
 The amount is determined by one’s income.

 Co-payments for prescriptions are between $3 and $20 and are based on the cost of the medication.
 For instance, if a medication costs $15, the co-payment is $3, and if a medication is over $55, the co-payment is $20.